PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 Another instance, `passive_timesync`, is updated each time when a scan data packet is evaluated, using the sensor timestamp in the packet and the ROS time when evaluation starts.
 At that time of evaluation, an unknown duration has passed since physical reception.

-Unfortunately, the exact time when the packet was actually received is only available with extra low level OS-dependent functions and out of reach in this implementation.

 For ease of implementation, the `TimeSync` instances are part of the `params_` `ScanParameter` object, because this object is within reach for both the PF interface timer callback and during packet evaluation, although they strictly aren't parameters but dynamic state.